If an agreement can be reached, in order to ensure that the agreement is legally binding, we can turn it into what is known as a Consent Order.

-In addition, there will be a Court fee of £50.00 payable to the Court when lodging your Application for the Order to be approved and sealed by a Judge.
+In addition, there will be a Court fee of £53.00 payable to the Court when lodging your Application for the Order to be approved and sealed by a Judge.
+It is normal with a consent order that each party will pay half the court fee.

-Please note that although the above fees relate to the vast majority of cases, in the event that your case is unusually complex or the negotiations involve more than eight hours work at that time we will continue the matter based on our hourly rate of £200 once we have had the opportunity of reviewing your case and discussing it with you.
+Please note that although the above fees relate to the vast majority of cases, in the event that your case is unusually complex, we can agree upon a fee once we have had the opportunity of reviewing your case and discussing it with you.

 Sorting out financial issues through the Court